top of page

 Read up on how it went for other carers, top tips and a glimpse into the questions that may be asked.

-Once ready, search for your local council or local carers service (as some are commissioned by the local authority to do this) and ask for a Carers Assessment.
+Once ready, we can search for our local council or local carers service (as some are commissioned by the local authority to do this) and ask for a Carers Assessment.

 Register as a carer with your local carers service

-Some of the benefits of registering with our local carers service may include:
+Some of the many benefits of registering with our local carers service may include:

 What’s the difference between a Carers Assessments with the Local Authority and the Local Carers Support Organisation?